SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_BGP_Trap_Receiver.md

 ## How to use

-The driver only polls information per request of the user, i.e. whenever you click the button to retrieve information from Telenet's Network Inventory Management system.
-Apart from that, the driver also receives information via SNMP traps.
+The connector only polls information per request of the user, i.e. whenever you click the button to retrieve information from Telenet's Network Inventory Management system.
+Apart from that, the connector also receives information via SNMP traps.

-The element created with this driver consists of the data pages detailed below.
+The element created with this connector consists of the data pages detailed below.

 ### BGP Events